-- The first one lets you navigate between each step of the campaign creation (Objective, Audiences, Creatives and Settings).
+- The first one lets you navigate between each step of the campaign creation (Objective, Audiences, Creatives, and Settings)

 On the right of the bar, you can see an option that lingers all throughout the flow - Drafts.
 Feel free to save a draft if you're in a rush, or if you just want to start working on a campaign.
-You can load it afterwards in a second!
+You can load it afterward in a second!